 Wrapping up this release is Invisible Man, song that explores the minorities of pop and electronica, blending those seamlessly in his trademark raw rock sound.

-Synths are big and metallic, blending with runner-up, almost tropical-esque melodies however those do not dominate the song, only take it further and make it louder, more noticeable and exciting.
+Synths are big and metallic, blending with runner-up, almost tropical-inspired melodies however those do not dominate the song, only take it further and make it louder, more noticeable, and exciting.

 Dear Vocalist Evolve Entry No.3 Judah is available for purchase at CDJAPAN.